You’re interested in a non-clinical job and dreaming of remote work as a medical copywriter...

 Whatever course you choose, consider if it includes the following:

-• Lifetime access – You may not think you’d need lifetime access to a course, however life happens, challenges arise, and you may not complete the course on the timeline you initially hope for.
+Lifetime access or a reasonable monthly fee – You may not think you’d need lifetime access to a course, however life happens, challenges arise, and you may not complete the course on the timeline you initially hope for.
 When you have lifetime access, you can rest assured that you can come back to copywriting when the time is right without paying for the course again.

-• A community – Viewing an online course is great, but you’ll have questions, concerns, and need a boost occasionally along your journey.
-There are always valuable ideas, tricks, and resources being shared in the WYWTF group.
+A community – Viewing an online course is great, but you’ll have questions, concerns, and need a boost occasionally along your journey.
+There are always valuable ideas, tricks, and resources being shared in the groups I'm in.
 Joining a course that has a group or community will give you an advantage over copywriters who are only consuming content.

 Are You Ready To Become a Successful Medical Copywriter?